 Glucose attaches to the amino groups of intracellular and extracellular proteins by non-enzymatic reactions, forming AGEs.
 AGEs bind to cells, such as endothelial cells and vascular smooth muscle, via the RAGE receptor.

-This stimulates production of cytokines and growth factors, like Transforming Growth Factor β (TGF β), leading to basement membrane thickening.
-Other effects include production of reactive oxygen species in endothelium and increased synthesis of extracellular matrix.
+This stimulates the production of cytokines and growth factors, like Transforming Growth Factor β (TGF β), leading to basement membrane thickening.
+Other effects include the production of reactive oxygen species in endothelium and increased synthesis of extracellular matrix.